gyb357/InterBook/README.txt

-InterBook, a Book purchase site.
+InterBook, a book purchase site.

 There are only logins and main site.

-University HTML5 project)
+(University HTML5 project)